anderslarssonvbg/StokabWebApi/README.md

 	"inquiryId": "ec4bc754-6a30-11e2-a585-4fc569183061",
 	"referenceId": "CH-12345",
 	"status": {
-		"state": "WAIT_ASYNC_ANSWER", // "'DONE_SUCCESS', 'DONE_FAILED', 'DONE_ASYNC_ANSWER_SUCCESS', 'DONE_ASYNC_ANSWER_FAILED'"
+		"state": "WAIT_ASYNC_ANSWER", /* "'DONE_SUCCESS', 'DONE_FAILED', 'DONE_ASYNC_ANSWER_SUCCESS', 'DONE_ASYNC_ANSWER_FAILED'" */
-		"message": "",
+		"message": "", /* "Allan? */
 		"createDateTime": "2016-08-21T08:01:06.000Z",
-		"doneDateTime": "2016-08-22T10:15:01.000Z", // "should be null if not yet done" },
+		"doneDateTime": "2016-08-22T10:15:01.000Z", /* "should be null if not yet done" */ },
 	"supplier": "STOKAB",
 	"offerValidUntilDate": "2016-01-31",
-	"connectionId": "", // "may be set to the identifier for the connection if that is already generated when inquiry is answered"
+	"connectionId": "", /* "may be set to the identifier for the connection if that is already generated when inquiry is answered" */
-	"deliveryDurationDays": 20, // "days from order to delivered connection" "product": {
+	"deliveryDurationDays": 20, /* "days from order to delivered connection" */ "product": {
 		"productId": "98s7gf-098sfg-09sug",
 		"name": "Point2Point",